Orthogonal Representation Learning for Estimating Causal Quantities: RELATED WORK

-\textbf{Research gap.} Our work is the first to unify representation learning methods and Neyman-orthogonal learners and give definitive answers to \textbf{RQ} \circledred{1} and \textbf{RQ} \circledred{2}.
+\textbf{Research gap.} From a \emph{representation learning perspective}, multiple works simply suggested specific representation learning models, yet they did not properly explain where the gain of their performance comes from.
+On the other hand, from a perspective of \emph{Neyman-orthogonal learners}, rigorous studies of structural assumptions and representation learning are very recent and have not been done for CAPOs/CATE.
+Our work is the first to unify representation learning methods and Neyman-orthogonal learners and give definitive answers to \textbf{RQ} \circledred{1} and \textbf{RQ} \circledred{2}.
 As a result, we develop guidelines for how practitioners can effectively combine representation learning with the classical Neyman-orthogonal learners.

-\section{Preliminaries}
+\section{PRELIMINARIES}